-For further information on the Financial Indebtedness please refer to page 231 of this Prospectus.
+For further information on the Financial Indebtedness please refer to page 231 of this Red Herring Prospectus.

-43. Within the parameters as mentioned in the chapter titled 'Objects of this Offer' beginning on page 100 of this Prospectus, our Company's management will have flexibility in applying the proceeds of this Offer.
+43. Within the parameters as mentioned in the chapter titled 'Objects of this Offer' beginning on page 100 of this Red Herring Prospectus, our Company's management will have flexibility in applying the proceeds of this Offer.
 The fund requirement and deployment mentioned in the Objects of this Offer have not been appraised by any bank or financial institution.

 We intend to use entire Offer Proceeds towards meeting research and development, marketing activities, repayment of certain loans and general corporate purposes.
 Such deployment is based on certain assumptions and strategy which our Company believes to implement in near future.
-The funds raised from the Offer may remain idle on account of change in assumptions, market conditions, strategy of our Company, etc., For further details on the use of the Offer Proceeds, please refer chapter titled "Objects of the Offer" beginning on page 100 of this Prospectus.
+The funds raised from the Offer may remain idle on account of change in assumptions, market conditions, strategy of our Company, etc., For further details on the use of the Offer Proceeds, please refer chapter titled "Objects of the Offer" beginning on page 100 of this Red Herring Prospectus.
 The deployment of funds for the purposes described above is at the discretion of our Company's Board of Directors.

 The fund requirement and deployment is based on internal management estimates and has not been appraised by any bank or financial institution.
-Accordingly, within the parameters as mentioned in the chapter titled "Objects of the Offer" beginning on page 100 of this Prospectus, the Management will have significant flexibility in applying the proceeds received by our Company from the Offer.
-Our Board of Directors along with the Audit Committee will monitor the utilization of the proceeds of this Offer.
+Accordingly, within the parameters as mentioned in the chapter titled "Objects of the Offer" beginning on page 100 of this Red Herring Prospectus, the Management will have significant flexibility in applying the proceeds received by our Company from the Offer.
+Our Board of Directors along with the Audit Committee will monitor the utilization of the proceeds of this Offer and prepare the statement for utilization of the proceeds of this Offer.